 April.
 Let’s do this.

 After all, spring is here and it’s time to celebrate the shift in seasons.
 April is as transitional and energetic as it gets, especially in Colorado.
 Although the mountains are still covered in wet, heavy snow, Denver is on the verge of bloom.
 In the next few weeks, trees will give way to little green buds, grasses will start to sprout, and daffodils will appear from small patches of soil.
-Mother Nature will slowly reveals what’s been hiding all winter long — life that’s been growing beneath the muddy surface.
+Nature will slowly reveals what’s been hiding all winter long — life that’s been growing beneath the muddy surface.

 Strawberry Coconut Energy Bites